What Is a Rhetorical Analysis Essay: Definition

 According to the logos literary definition, this word translates from Greek as “ground,” “plea,” “reason,” “opinion,” etc. This rhetorical strategy is solely logical; so, unlike ethos or pathos that rely on credibility or emotions, the logos rhetorical device is used to persuade readers through the use of critical thinking, facts, numbers and statistics, and other undeniable data.

 For example, when the author of a literary piece makes a statement and supports it with valid facts – that’s logos.

 These three strategies: logos, ethos, and pathos play an essential role in writing a rhetorical analysis essay.
 The better you understand them, the easier you will be able to determine how successful the author of the assigned text was in using them.
 Now, let’s take a look at how to start.

-Rhetorical Analysis Topics
+Choosing Rhetorical Analysis Topics

-Easy Rhetorical Analysis Essay Topics
+Unique Rhetorical Analysis Essay Topics